ppomorsk/aiida-orchestrator/README_AiiDA_Orchestrator.md

 In the clusterlogs there are scripts which should be run periodically to log the load on the clusters, which is stored in log files, separate for each cluster (should use database for this in the future).

-Currently the monitoring scripts are run by hand, but they could be modified to run as cron jobs, or run inside the orchestrator itself as a periodically executed task.
+The monitoring scripts can be run by hand, or they could be modified to run as cron jobs,

+Monitoring can also be done by a task in orchestrator:

+~/aiida-orchestrator/workflows/tasks/nightly_sync.py

+This task will be available in the task launching interface of orchestrator GUI.
+It should also be possible to run it via scheduling functionality of orchestrator but that is not implemented yet.

 The file computers_aiida.json contains a list of active computers to be used by the the orchestrator to launch AiiDA jobs.